 - Cheap bikes: what you should look for

-There are a few things to bear in mind before you splash your cash on one, however.
-And perhaps the most important is that they’re typically not pure race bikes.
+There are a few things to bear in mind before you spend your money, however.
+And perhaps the most important is that these bikes are typically not pure race bikes.

 - Direct-sales machine with a stunning frame matched to a great spec